Vysos/persian-font-detector/README.md

 This transfer learning approach allows the model to leverage features learned on large datasets like ImageNet.
 The model only has to learn the new classification layer.

-The replaced fully connected layer uses a LogSoftmax activation for multi-class prediction.

 The model is trained for 5 epochs with cross-entropy loss, SGD optimizer with 0.001 learning rate and 0.9 momentum.
 A StepLR scheduler reduces the LR by 10x every 7 epochs.

 Data is augmented on-the-fly with random horizontal flips.
 Images are resized to 224x224, normalized, and batched with 4 images per batch.